duyluonglc/ignite-router-flux-mobx/readme.md

 * `AppConfig.js` - simple React Native configuration here
 * `DebugConfig.js` - define how you want your debug environment to act
-* `ReactotronConfig.js` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/779) into a plugin in the future)
-* `ReduxPersist.js` - configures Redux Persist (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/780) into a plugin in the future)

 ### Fixtures

 Contains json files that mimic API responses for quicker development.
 These are used by the `Services/FixtureApi.js` object to mock API responses.

-### Redux, Sagas
+### Stores

-Contains a preconfigured Redux and Redux-Sagas setup.
-Review each file carefully to see how Redux interacts with your application.
+Contains a preconfigured Stores setup.
+Review each file carefully to see how Mobx interacts with your application.

 Here again we have generators to help you out.
 You just have to use one of the following:

-* `ignite g redux Amazing` - Will generate and link the redux for `Amazing`.
+* `ignite g store Task` - Will generate and link the store for `Task`.
-* `ignite g saga Amazing` - The same as above, but for the Sagas

-_TODO: explain more about Redux & Redux Sagas here_

 ### Services

 Contains your API service and other important utilities for your application.

 * `Api.js` - main API service, giving you an interface to communicate with your back end
-* `ExamplesRegistry.js` - lets you view component and Ignite plugin examples in your app
 * `FixtureApi.js` - mocks your API service, making it faster to develop early on in your app
-* `ImmutablePersistenceTransform.js` - part of the redux-persist implementation (will be removed)
-* `RehydrationServices.js` - part of the redux-persist implementation (will be removed)

 ### Lib